aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

     :code: python

 As explained in the previous section, calling ``self.submit`` for a given process that you want to submit, will return a future.
-To add this future to the context, we can not access the context directly as explained in the :ref:`context section<working_workchains_context>`, but rather we need to use the class :py:class:`~aiida.engine.processes.workchains.context.ToContext`.
+To add this future to the context, we can not access the context directly as explained in the :ref:`context section<topics:workflows:usage:workchains:context>`, but rather we need to use the class :py:class:`~aiida.engine.processes.workchains.context.ToContext`.
 This class has to be imported from the ``aiida.engine`` module.
 To add the future to the context, simply construct an instance of ``ToContext``, passing the future as a keyword argument, and returning it from the outline step.
 The keyword used, ``workchain`` in this example, will be the key used under which to store the node in the context once its execution has terminated.